Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Defining clean-room copyright protection

-Instantiating our framework (Definition~\ref{def:framework}), we now define \emph{clean training algorithms} as those that provide copy protection to users who are blameless in the clean room. \begin{definition}[Clean-room copy protection; $(\kappa,\beta)$-clean] For $\kappa, \beta > 0$, we say $\train$ is \emph{$(\kappa,\beta)$-clean} if for all $\C\sub \W$, $\D\in \W^*$, all users $\u$ who are $\beta$-blameless (w.r.t.\ $\C,\D,\train$), and all $\aux$:
+Instantiating our framework (Definition~\ref{def:framework}), we now define \emph{clean training algorithms} as those that provide copyright protection to users who are blameless in the clean room. \begin{definition}[Clean-room copyright protection; $(\kappa,\beta)$-clean] For $\kappa, \beta > 0$, we say $\train$ is \emph{$(\kappa,\beta)$-clean} if for all $\C\sub \W$, $\D\in \W^*$, all users $\u$ who are $\beta$-blameless (w.r.t.\ $\C,\D,\train$), and all $\aux$:

 If this only holds for datasets $\D$ in an admissible set $\DD\sub \W^*$, we say $\train$ is \emph{$(\kappa,\beta)$-clean} for $\DD$. \end{definition}